Kikivalerie26/Data_projects_TripleTen/Shopify App Analysis/README.md

-# E-commerce Project - Business Analytics Project
+# E-commerce User Metrics Project

 This project focuses on analyzing raw transaction logs to build a **conversion funnel** and conduct **cohort retention analysis** for an e-commerce platform.